Floccinaucinihilipilification: Semisimple extensions of the Standard Model gauge algebra: Introduction

 Although we study just one example, the methods we use can be generalized at whim.
 For example, one could easily include the scalar Higgs fields of the SM (in which case one seeks all $\mathfrak{g}$ containing $\mathfrak{sm}$ and contained in $\mathfrak{su} (48)\oplus \mathfrak{so}(4)$) or indeed with $n$ additional fermions and $m$ additional scalars (in which case the containing algebra is $\mathfrak{su}(48+n)\oplus \mathfrak{so}(4+m)$).
-In this way, we end up with a procedure for finding unification symmetries that is so general that a critic might judge it as being worthless; we therefore feel justified in calling it floccinaucinihilipilification.
+In this way, we end up with a procedure for finding unification symmetries that is so general that a critic might judge it as being worthless; we therefore feel a fitting name for it is floccinaucinihilipilification.